Helmholtz-AI-Energy/perun/examples/torch_mnist/README.md

 pip install -r requirements.txt
 ```

 This includes **perun** and the scripts dependencies.
-The example includes a minimal configuration file *.perun.ini*, with some basic options.
+The the root of the project includes a minimal configuration file example.perun.ini*, with some basic options.
 More details on the configuration options can be found [in the docs](https://perun.readthedocs.io/en/latest/configuration.html).

 To make sure **perun** was installed properly and that it has access to some hardware sensors, run the command